psxjt5/78K0-Firmware-Extraction-Tools/README.md

 ## 78K/0 Output Parser (Python Script)

-This script takes the Logic Analyser output from Sigrok Pulseview, checks that the positional bits are sequencial, and then outputs the the firmware bits.
+This script takes the Logic Analyser output from Sigrok Pulseview, checks that the positional bits are sequencial, and then outputs the firmware bits.